 Is Human Hair Good for Composting?

 Yes, Human hair is a biodegradable material; therefore, it is good for composting.
-One of its numerous use is as a fertilizer for gardeners, which is only one of the many things it can do.
-Human hair is a rich source of nitrogen, making it a perfect addition to your backyard compost piles.
-Hair breaks down slowly and takes time in order to be completed decompose.
+One of its numerous uses is as a fertilizer for gardeners, which is only one of the many things it can do.
+Human hair is a rich nitrogen source, making it a perfect addition to your backyard compost piles.
+Hair breaks down slowly and takes time to complete and decompose.

 Hair is compostable since it is biodegradable; thus, you can compost it.
-Compost is nothing more than organic materials that have been broken down at the composting facility.
-Hair can be composted together is other compostable items.
+Compost is nothing more than organic materials broken down at the composting facility.
+Hair can be composted together with other compostable items.

 Composting hair waste aids in the retention of water in sandy soils, the health of your home or business, and the preservation of the environment.